Judith Bresler Fellowship

 - To collect data from sessions and to prepare reports and presentations on the program performance.

-The Judith Bresler Fellow will be expected to work 20 hours per week between September 2021 and July 2022.
-At this time, while the Judith Bresler Fellowship will be conducted remotely until further notice, candidates must be located in the United States.
+The Judith Bresler Fellow is expected to work 20 hours per week from September through July.
+At this time, while the Judith Bresler Fellowship will be conducted remotely until further notice, candidates must be located in the United States and preference is given to those residing in New York.

-In addition to receiving a stipend of $12,000*, the Judith Bresler Fellow will be provided with mentoring and professional development support, will have access to the Center’s resources and networking opportunities, and will receive unparalleled exposure to the field of art and cultural heritage law.
+In addition to receiving a stipend of $12,000*, the Judith Bresler Fellow enjoys mentorship and professional development support, as well as access to the Center’s resources and networking opportunities, together an unparalleled exposure to the field of art and cultural heritage law.

 The Judith Bresler Fellow will be selected through a review process by the Center’s staff and a committee of professionals in the field of art law.